dehavenm/7bot-Python/README.md

 `arm.setAngle(angles)`

 Sets the position of each servo (from 0-180 degrees) of the robot, given as a Numpy array of 7 values from 0-180.
 Array indices 0-5 refer to the robot's joints, and index 6 controls the speed of the gripper servo (if using the optional gripper).
 If using the vacuum pump, set the value of index 6 to 0 to turn the vacuum on, and 180 to turn it off.
 The servos have an effective angular resolution of roughly 0.18 degrees.

+### Inverse Kinematics (IK5)

+`arm.setIK5(position, vec56, theta5, theta6)`

+Sets the robot position using an inverse kinematic function built into the Arduino code.
+Function arguments are as follows:

+position: array of 3 integers defining the robot's wrist position in millimeters [x, y, z]

+vec56: